kinoubenkyou/code-bebop/content/2018-10-24-insertion_sort.md

-Tags: python
+Tags: python, algorithm

-Status: draft
+# Brief

-The idea of insertion sort is moving the first element on the unsorted side, one by one, toward the start of the sorted side, until it is adjacent to a smaller element.
-The sort repeats this, each time reducing the unsorted side by 1 element, until all elements are moved.
+Insertion sort moves the starting element of the unsorted side, one by one, toward the start of the list, until it is adjacent to a smaller element.
+The sort repeats this, each time reducing the unsorted side by 1 element at the start, until all elements are moved.

 Each loop actually moves an element on the unsorted side to its correct position on the sorted side.

-- Space Complexity of O(1):
+# Space Complexity of O(1):

 No additional list is used.

-- Stability:
+# Stability:

 The sort only swaps adjacent, unequal elements so the relative order of equal elements are not broken.

-- Worst-case Time Complexity of O(n^2) Comparison and O(n^2) Swapping:
+# Worst-case Time Complexity of O(n^2) Comparison and O(n^2) Swapping:

 In the worst case, the sort has n loops, with each loop having n-depended comparisons and n-depended swappings.

-- Implementation in Python:
+# Implementation in Python:

 ```python
 def swap(elements, index_1, index_2):